cmccaww/MERN_app_planning/README.md

 The user is able to read their appointment information on the dashboard and the view all appointments page.
 The information will be available through the Cliniko API where it can be read.
 In the appointment page, they can create change/remove requests for their appointments.

 Admin can receive notifications of change requests and contact the user with the information displayed.
+Admin can change the status of the request sending a notification to the user portal.

 With the forum section of the app, there would be CRUD capabilities for users and admin to make threads and comments.
 Admin ability to pin a forum post, turn off posting on a thread, delete all users threads and posts, block a user from the forum.